 (4) demonstrate the active participation of Department of Employment and Economic Development workforce centers, Minnesota State College and University institutions and other educational institutions, and local welfare agencies.

-Pathways projects must demonstrate the active involvement and financial commitment of private business.
-Pathways projects must be matched with cash or in-kind contributions on at least a one-half-to-one ratio by participating private business.
+Pathways projects must demonstrate the active involvement and financial commitment of a participating business.
+Pathways projects must be matched with cash or in-kind contributions on at least a one-half-to-one ratio by a participating business.